Parenteral nutrition, or intravenous feeding, is a method of

 - stomach pain

-Patients leave the bag and needle in place for most or all of the day.
-Then they remove the nutrient bag and needle.
+You need to leave the bag and tubing in place for most or all of the day.
+Afterward, you remove the nutrient bag and tubing.

 The most common risk of using parenteral nutrition is developing catheter infection.
-Other risks include blood clots, liver disease, and bone disease.
+Other risks include:

-It is essential to maintain clean tubing, needles, catheters, and other equipment to minimize these risks.
+It’s essential to maintain clean tubing, needleless access ports, catheters, and other equipment to minimize these risks.

-After parenteral nutrition, most patients experience some improvement in their condition.
-They may not be cured of their symptoms.
-However, their bodies are able to heal more quickly.
-Patients feel stronger and more energized and stronger.
-This allows them to do more in spite of their condition.
+Many people experience some improvement in their condition after parenteral nutrition.
+You may not be rid of your symptoms, but your body may be able to heal more quickly.
+You’ll likely feel stronger and more energized.
+This can help you do more in spite of the effects of your condition.

-A physician or dietician will reassess a patient's nutritional needs after several weeks to see if any adjustments need to be made in the doses.
+A physician or dietitian will reassess your nutritional needs after several weeks of this nutrition program to see if any adjustments need to be made in the dosage.
+You’ll likely have tests done to assess your individual needs.

-The results of parenteral nutrition are maintained health and energy levels in the body.
-Some patients only need this treatment temporarily.
-Most use it throughout their lives.
-Nutritional needs may change with time.
+The results of parenteral nutrition are maintained health and energy levels in your body.
+You may need this treatment only temporarily.
+Or you may need to use it for the rest of your life.
+Your nutritional needs may change with time.